yingweiwo

 Hepatotoxicity

-Serum aminotransferase elevations during hydralazine therapy are considered uncommon.
-However, hydralazine has been clearly linked to cases of acute liver injury with jaundice as well as a delayed lupus-like syndrome.
-Two clinical patterns of hepatic injury have been described, associated with either a short (2 to 6 weeks) or long (2 months to more than a year) latency period.
-The clinically apparent liver injury is usually hepatocellular, although cholestatic forms have also been reported (Case 1).
-In cases with a short latency period, rash, fever and eosinophilia are common and the onset is typically abrupt and severe, and recovery is rapid.
-In cases with a longer latency (Case 2), the onset is more typically insidious, liver biopsy may resemble chronic hepatitis and demonstrate fibrosis, and autoantibodies are often present.
-The late form of hepatitis may also accompany the lupus-like syndrome that occurs with hydralazine, particularly in high doses when given for 6 months or more.
-Recovery can be prolonged.
-Autoantibodies to isoforms of the P450 system (CYP 1A2) have been identified in patients with hepatotoxicity due to the structurally related antihypertensive agent dihydralazine (available in Europe, but not the United States) and which is associated with a higher rate of hepatotoxicity than hydralazine.
+Elevated serum transaminases are uncommon during hydralazine treatment.
+However, hydralazine has been definitively linked to acute liver injury with jaundice and delayed lupus-like syndrome.
+Two clinical patterns of liver injury have been described, associated with short latency periods (2 to 6 weeks) or long latency periods (2 months to over a year).
+Clinically apparent liver injury is usually hepatocellular, but cholestatic patterns have also been reported (Case 1).
+In short-latency cases, rash, fever, and eosinophilia are common; onset is typically abrupt and severe, but recovery is rapid.
+In long-latency cases (Case 2), onset is usually more insidious; liver biopsy may resemble chronic hepatitis and show fibrosis, and autoantibodies are often present.
+Late-stage hepatitis may also be accompanied by lupus-like syndrome induced by hydralazine, especially with high-dose use for 6 months or longer.
+Recovery may be prolonged.
+In patients with hepatotoxicity caused by the structure-related antihypertensive drug dihydrozirconium (available in Europe but not in the US), autoantibodies against the P450 system (CYP 1A2) isoenzyme have been identified, and the incidence of hepatotoxicity with dihydrozirconium is higher than with hydralazine.

-Limited milk level and infant serum level data and a long history of use in postpartum mothers indicate that hydralazine is an acceptable antihypertensive in nursing mothers, even those nursing newborns.
+Limited data on milk and infant serum concentrations, along with a long history of use in postpartum mothers, suggest that hydralazine is an acceptable antihypertensive drug for lactating mothers, including mothers of newborns.

 References